apache/mynewt-newtmgr/README.md

 ### Building

 newtmgr is vendored using the dep tool (https://github.com/golang/dep).
+Some dependencies are intentially excluded from the vendor directory.
+The reason these are not vendored is to prevent errors during elicited by `go get mynewt.apache.org/newtmgr/...` on linux.
+These two dependencies contain OS-specific code, something `go get` seems to trip over when it is vendored.

 To build newtmgr from source, you will need to manually acquire the missing dependencies.
 OS-specific instructions are below: